Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 |0.9836147  |5     |19800|8      |19.028667|r      |0  |1  |0  |1  |
 |0.9032806  |3     |6640 |4      |15.584057|r      |1  |0  |1  |0  |

 For question three, we can do a little preparation on our standard data set.
-We'll get rid of a couple of columns that we won't use and turn our response variable into a factor.
-We know there isn't missing data, so we will skip that part.
+We'll eliminate a few columns we won't use and turn our response variable into a factor.
+We know there isn't missing data, so that we will skip that part.
 We have already covered how to deal with it.

 ```r